inet-framework/inet/showcases/wireless/handover/doc/index.rst

 Goals
 -----

-This example simulation demonstrates handover between two access points (APs) in an 802.11 wireless LAN using infrastructure mode.
-The goal is to show how the handover takes place between the two APs, including beacons, active scanning, the authentication and association processes.
+This simulation demonstrates the handover process between two access points (APs) in an 802.11 wireless LAN operating in infrastructure mode.
+The demonstration highlights the various steps involved in the handover, including beacon transmission, active scanning, authentication, and association.
+The goal of this simulation is to illustrate the realism and accuracy of the INET Framework in simulating real-world wireless network scenarios.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/handover <https://github.com/inet-framework/inet/tree/master/showcases/wireless/handover>`__